PROGRAMMING LANGUAGES AND SOFTWARE VERIFICATION

 Communication skills: the student will be able to illustrate in a proper way the semantic features of the programming languages and to describe formally the functionalities and the properties of a software system by using the modeling and verification tools used in the classrooms.

-Learning skills: the student will learn how to describe formally syntax and semantics of programming languages and how to model and check software systems.
+Learning skills: the student will learn how to describe formally syntax and semantics of programming languages and how to model and check software systems; the student wil be also able to understand and use the functional programming tools made available by the modern programming languages.

 Didactics, Attendance, Course Books and Assessment